Harphies/DevOps/MLproductionCode.md

 ## Notes

 - We do not deploy model using jupiter Notebooks, we deploy using python scripts
+- Scikit-learn Pipeline is the best choice for writing production pipeline code.
-- We write production code using procedural style of coding
+- We can write production code using procedural style of coding

-  - Training script : load the data preprocess it and train the model
-  - Scoring scripts : score the model and save it.

 - We write production code with OOP programming style